 The proposed development requires demolition of three 1960s bungalows, none of which have individual cultural heritage value as evaluated by Ontario Regulation 9/06 and all of which can be replaced.

 It alters the lot configuration on the Site, which will not result in a negative impact to significant heritage resources.
-The alteration to lot configuration is mitigated by the siting of the houses in the "heritage zone."
+The alteration to lot configuration is mitigated by the siting of the three sympathetic replacement houses in the "heritage zone" along Stegman's Mill Road (the north elevation of the Site).

 The proposed development will have minimal impact on nearby heritage resources and some impact on the Stegman's Mill streetscape.
+These impacts will be mitigated by the "heritage zone", landscaping and planting plans.